substance/substance/.jsdoc/index.md

 })
 ```

 Create a full-fledged `ContainerEditor` for the `body` container of a document.
-Allow Allow Strong and Emphasis annotations and to switch text types between paragraph and heading at level 1.
+Allow Strong and Emphasis annotations and to switch text types between paragraph and heading at level 1.

 ```js
 $$(ContainerEditor, {